neuronsimulator/nrn/docs/guide/finitialize_handler.rst

 Description
 -----------

-Prints all the FInitializeHandler statements along with their object context in the order they will be executed during an `finitialize <https://nrn.readthedocs.io/en/latest/python/simctrl/programmatic.html?highlight=finitialize#finitialize>`_ call.
+Prints all the FInitializeHandler statements along with their object context in the order they will be executed during an :func:`finitialize` call.